alschmut/EasyFrameCommand/README.md

 - **A free and open-source solution** over paid alternatives

 ## Getting started
+To generate screenshots like in the example above - using the implementation as-is, just follow the below steps:
 1. Set up the directory structure as shown in the example below.
 Place your unframed raw screenshots in the `raw-screenshots` directory, organized by locale.
     ```
     parent-folder/